pkolaczk/fclones/README.md

   - filtering by min/max file size
   - proper handling of symlinks and hardlinks
 * Removing redundant files
-  - removing or replacing files with soft or hard links
+  - removing, moving or replacing files with soft or hard links
   - selecting files for removal by path or name patterns
   - prioritizing files to remove by creation, modification, last access time or nesting level
 * High performance